mbrockman1/KivySwiftLink/examples/0 Getting Started/README.md

 ## Writing first Python wrapper file:

-next goto "wrapper_sources" and create a new python file. in this case lets call it "kivytest.py"
+next goto "wrapper_sources" and create a new python file. in this case lets call it "kivytest.pyi"

 and paste the following code: